-BA (Hons) History of Art UCAS code: V350 Delivery: full-time Duration: three years (September-June) Intake: 100 students
+BA (Hons) History of Art UCAS code: V350 Delivery: full-time Duration: three years (September-June) Intake: 90 students

-The Courtauld Institute of Art offers one programme at undergraduate level - our highlyregarded BA in History of Art.
+The Courtauld Institute of Art offers one programme at undergraduate level - our highly regarded BA in History of Art.
 The curriculum - revised in 2022/3 - offers teaching across an unrivalled breadth of periods and cultures.
-You will have the opportunity to study art and architecture from late antiquity to the present, and from across the globe: from Byzantium to the Early Modern Islamic World, from Medieval and Renaissance Europe to International Modernism, and from Contemporary China to Black art histories.
+You will have the opportunity to study art and architecture from across the globe, from late antiquity to the present; from Byzantium to the Early Modern Islamic World, from Medieval and Renaissance Europe to International Modernism, and from contemporary China to Black art histories.

-Over three years of study, our BA degree builds up a broad, deep and multifaceted understanding of art history, encouraging both range and specialism, fostering subject-specific and transferable skills and knowledge.
+Over three years of study, our BA degree builds up a broad, deep, and multifaceted understanding of art history, encouraging both range and specialism, fostering both subject-specific and transferable skills and knowledge.
 It encourages you to study works of art at first-hand, including The Courtauld's own extraordinary collections, and to understand them in light of the latest critical approaches and ideas.
 All our teachers are researchers at the cutting edge of their areas of specialism and they bring their knowledge, discoveries and ideas to discuss with you in seminars, lectures, gallery visits and tutorials.
-The modules we teach are directly shaped by the tutor's research and partly for that reason, they change from year to year - modules outlined below are therefore indicative of subjects that may be on offer.
+The modules we teach are directly shaped by the tutor's research and partly for that reason they change from year to year - modules outlined below are therefore indicative of subjects that may be on offer.

 Each year you will take a combination of required and optional modules totalling 120 credits, with the whole degree equalling 360 credits.
-The first year will establish solid foundations in the subject through modules that introduce you to a range of periods, places, and methods, and with classes taught in London's art collections.
-You will also study a modern language.
-In the second year, you will take two core modules that explore works of art as physical objects (Physical Histories) and examine the role that museums play in society (Critical Museology).
-Alongside these, a range of optional modules are offered, exploring different art histories and critical methods.
-In your final year, you will be able to express preferences for Special Options and other electives, some of which may be delivered through departments at King's College London.
-You will also pursue your own research project, culminating in a dissertation.
-We will accommodate your choice wherever possible, keeping in mind the value we place on researchled teaching in small seminar groups of ten to twelve students.
+The first year will establish solid foundations in the subject through modules that introduce you to a range of periods, places, and methods, with classes taught in London's art collections.
+You will also pick a modern language to study.

+In the second year, you will take two core modules.
+One explore works of art as physical objects (Physical Histories) and the other examines the role that museums, galleries and exhibitions play in society (Exhibiting Art).
+Alongside these, a range of optional modules are offered, exploring different art histories and critical approaches, as well as some electives through the Arts and Humanities departments at King's College London and the King's Modern Language Centre.

-You will be supported throughout your degree by a personal tutor, who will meet with you regularly to discuss your work and progress, assist you in selecting appropriate modules and offer guidance in your future plans.
+In your final year, you will be able to express preferences for Special Options and further electives and will also pursue your own research project, culminating in a dissertation.
+We will accommodate your choice wherever possible, keeping in mind the value we place on researchled teaching in small seminar groups of twelve to fifteen students.
+You will be supported throughout your degree by a personal tutor who will meet with you regularly to discuss your work and progress, assist you in selecting appropriate modules and offer guidance in your future plans.